🔍 1 Female = 500 Eggs Per Year

 Bite Signs: What Do Bed Bug Bites Look Like?

-Bed bug bites are often the first sign people notice, but they can be tricky to identify because they resemble other insect bites.
+Bed bug bites are often the first sign people notice, but they're tricky to identify because they resemble other insect bites.
 Here's what to look for:

 Bed bug bites on shoulder showing red welts Bed bug bites on legs

-Bed bug bites often appear as red, itchy welts in clusters or lines
+Bed bug bites often appear as red, itchy welts in lines or clusters

-• Often appear in lines or clusters ("breakfast, lunch, dinner" pattern)
+• Often in lines or clusters ("breakfast, lunch, dinner" pattern)

 • Usually on exposed skin: arms, legs, neck, face, shoulders